 © 2014 MA Healthcare Ltd. Background/Aim: Memory problems are frequently reported in people with multiple sclerosis (MS).
 These can be debilitating and affect individuals and their families.
 This subgroup analysis focused on the effectiveness of memory rehabilitation in patients with MS.Methods: Data were extracted from a single-blind randomised controlled trial, the ReMiND trial, which also included participants with traumatic brain injury and stroke.
 Participants were randomly allocated to compensation or restitution treatment programmes, or a self-help control.
 The programmes were manual-based and comprised two individual sessions and ten group sessions.
 Outcome measures included assessments of memory, mood and activities of daily living.
 A total of 39 patients with MS participated in this study (ten males (26%), 29 females (74%); mean±SD age: 48.3±10.8 years).Results: Comparison of groups showed no significant effect of treatment on memory, but there were significant differences between compensation and restitution on self-report symptoms of emotional distress at both five-(p=0.04) and seven-month (p=0.05) follow-up sessions.
 The compensation group showed less distress than the restitution group.Conclusions: Individuals with MS who received compensation memory rehabilitation reported significantly less emotional distress than those who received restitution.
 Further research is needed to explore why self-reported memory problems did not differ between groups.

-Phillips, J, Kneebone, II & Taverner, B 2013, 'Breaking bad news in stroke rehabilitation: a consultation with a community stroke team', DISABILITY AND REHABILITATION, vol. 35, no. 8, pp. 694-701.View/Download from: UTS OPUS or Publisher's site
+Phillips, J, Kneebone, II & Taverner, B 2013, 'Breaking bad news in stroke rehabilitation: a consultation with a community stroke team', DISABILITY AND REHABILITATION, vol. 35, no. 8, pp. 694-701.View/Download from: Publisher's site

-Kneebone, II, Hull, SL, McGurk, R & Cropley, M 2012, 'Reliability and Validity of the Neurorehabilitation Experience Questionnaire for Inpatients', NEUROREHABILITATION AND NEURAL REPAIR, vol. 26, no. 7, pp. 834-841.View/Download from: UTS OPUS or Publisher's site
+Kneebone, II, Hull, SL, McGurk, R & Cropley, M 2012, 'Reliability and Validity of the Neurorehabilitation Experience Questionnaire for Inpatients', NEUROREHABILITATION AND NEURAL REPAIR, vol. 26, no. 7, pp. 834-841.View/Download from: Publisher's site

-Wain, H, Kneebone, II & Cropley, M 2011, 'Attributional Intervention for Depression in Two People with Multiple Sclerosis (MS): Single Case Design', BEHAVIOURAL AND COGNITIVE PSYCHOTHERAPY, vol. 39, no. 1, pp. 115-121.View/Download from: UTS OPUS or Publisher's site
+Wain, H, Kneebone, II & Cropley, M 2011, 'Attributional Intervention for Depression in Two People with Multiple Sclerosis (MS): Single Case Design', BEHAVIOURAL AND COGNITIVE PSYCHOTHERAPY, vol. 39, no. 1, pp. 115-121.View/Download from: Publisher's site

 Kneebone, II, Hurn, JS, Raisbeck, E, Cropley, M, Khoshnaw, H & Milton, JE 2010, 'The validity of goal achievement as an outcome measure in physical rehabilitation day hospitals for older people', International Journal of Disability, Development and Education, vol. 57, no. 2, pp. 145-153.View/Download from: Publisher's site